rust-random/rand/README.md

 Rand **is not**:

--   Small (LOC).
+-   Small (LoC).
 Most low-level crates are small, but the higher-level `rand` and `rand_distr` each contain a lot of functionality.
 -   Simple (implementation).
 We have a strong focus on correctness, speed and flexibility, but not simplicity.
 If you prefer a small-and-simple library, there are